-This was an interesting one, I started this sometime in March 2017, the two most recent projects I had done were the Tarot Update (not really a stand-alone project but a polishing of an older work) and my pokemon pin project which wasn't really an artistic challenge so much as it was an exploration into time management.
+This was an interesting one.
+I started this sometime in March 2017; the two most recent projects I had done were the Tarot Update (not really a stand-alone project but a polishing of an older work) and my Pokemon pin project ,which wasn't really an artistic challenge so much as it was an exploration into time management.
 Because of this I was feeling a little artistically stagnant, and I really wanted my next project to challenge me.
 I was looking for a project to pull me out of my comfort zone and force me to learn something new.
 I looked into a few different things, but eventually settled on the sci fi token project.
-I'd wanted to make a nice "set" of magic tokens for a while.
+I'd wanted to make a nice set of magic tokens for a while.
 I found myself being asked by players and game stores for tokens.
-To be clear, at this point, I had been doing tokens at conventions, but they were kind of a smattering of all my other works stuck onto tokens, there were pokemon tokens, triple triad tokens, anime tokens and comic book tokens.
+To be clear, at this point, I had been doing tokens at conventions, but they were kind of a smattering of all my other works stuck onto tokens; there were Pokemon tokens, Triple Triad tokens, anime tokens, and comic book tokens.
 With all the disparate styles and ideas I knew it would feel weird as a set, and if I were to put something online, what would I call it?
 "Tobi's token set"?
 That kind of branding only works if you are famous, which I, unfortunately, am not.
 I knew that if I was going to be selling token packs online and to stores and players, I would need to have a nice clear theme that ran through the entire set.
-Sci-fi tokens fulfilled this, and my other goals perfectly, so that's why I went with it!
+Sci-fi tokens fulfilled this and my other goals perfectly, so that's why I went with it.

-I'm actually pretty happy with how this project turned out.
-Because I had basically no deadline, I got to spend as long as I wanted on each piece, and because of the open ended nature of a token project if some things weren't working I could just cut them and put another token in.
+I'm pretty happy with how this project turned out.
+Because I had basically no deadline, I got to spend as long as I wanted on each piece, and because of the open-ended nature of a token project, if some things weren't working I could just cut them and put another token in.
 I was originally aiming for 36 unique tokens but ended up only doing 24.
-This is okay though, the focus of this project was quality over quantity and I'm glad I got to spend the extra time working and polishing some of the pieces.Purchase on Etsy Purchase on Ebay
+This is okay though; the focus of this project was quality over quantity and I'm glad I got to spend the extra time working and polishing some of the pieces.Purchase on Etsy